Drayton School: Improvement drive

-In September 1999, Graham Robb became headteacher of Drayton School, with a mission to remove Drayton from special measures and for the school to go through a successful Ofsted inspection.

 Throughout the Special Measures period, the school received regular visits by Her Majesty's Inspectors of Schools (HMI), who monitored progress closely.
 By 2001, weaknesses in the curriculum and in teaching and learning had been addressed and HMI judged the school to have improved enough to be removed from Special Measures.

 As a result of the improvements between 1999 and 2001, the school received a ‘School Achievement Award’ in 2002.
 In the same year Drayton joined the "Specialist School and Academies Trust".

-April 2003 proved to be a critical time for Drayton as Oxfordshire County Council wanted to amalgamate Banbury School and Drayton School together in the Banbury School and Blessed George Napier Roman Catholic site.
+In April 2003 Oxfordshire County Council wanted to amalgamate Banbury School and Drayton School together in the Banbury School and Blessed George Napier Roman Catholic site.
 Blessed George Napier Roman Catholic School wanted to move to the Drayton School site as the school was over-subscribed.

-However, in the face of enormous opposition, due to the improved local reputation of the school, the County Council abandoned this proposal at an executive meeting in October 2003.
+However, in the face of opposition, due to the improved local reputation of the school, the County Council abandoned this proposal at an executive meeting in October 2003.
 The council called for ‘a fuller, and hopefully more conclusive, report’ on the future of education in the Banbury area 'by early 2004'.

 However no such report has been put in the public domain and it is not clear how far options being considered at the time were explored.
 These included the formation of a joint campus with the local Oxford and Cherwell College.

 In 2003, Drayton had a successful Ofsted inspection.
 Due to the improved local reputation of the school, recruitment had improved, with the number of students recruited in 2002 showing a 15% rise over previous years.
 Recruitment continued to improve after 2002, although not at such a high rate.
 In this period, the school was oversubscribed.

 In addition to student recruitment, teacher recruitment had also become much easier, due to the improved reputation of the school.
 However, the proposal by Oxfordshire County Council to amalgamate Drayton School with Banbury School reversed much of the progress that had been made.
 The future of the school was once again perceived as being uncertain, which made Drayton less attractive for both prospective parents and teachers.

 Examination results also improved during this period.
-For example, the results of the SAT tests the students take at age 14 improved dramatically in 2003.
-In 2004 the number of students achieving at least one GCSE reached an all-time record of 100%, a remarkable achievement that eclipsed all but a handful of other schools in Oxfordshire.
+For example, the results of the SAT tests the students take at age 14 improved in 2003.
+In 2004 the number of students achieving at least one GCSE reached an all-time record of 100%.

-In July 2004, Graham Robb left Drayton School having achieved his two objectives.
-He is currently involved in an anti-bullying project.